prempratapsingh/Boswell/README.md

 Note: before running this app on your iPhone, you will need to edit ViewController.swift and replace the text "PASTE_IN_YOUR_OPENAI_API_KEY_HERE" with a [valid OpenAI API key](https://platform.openai.com/account/api-keys).

+I'm not an experienced iOS or Swift developer.
+I was only able to do this because ChatGPT knows how to code.
+But I would appreciate any help with this project by more knowledgeable iOS developers.
+See the Issues list if you are interested.

 Attached below is the full ChatGPT-4 conversation (including errors, apologies, and corrections from ChatGPT) that generated this code:

 ---------